AngelPn/ShiftWork/README.md

     4) number of days of illness
     5) number of days off
     6) holiday (night) work hours, provided that there is a holiday in the month.
   These shift works are of interest because they result in a payroll increase.
-- The second sheet, called "Ημερομηνίες Αδειών", concentrates the dates of licenses for every employee within the month.
+- The second sheet, called "Ημερομηνίες Αδειών", concentrates the dates of days off for every employee within the month.

 # Idea and Implementation
 The application was a request from the accountant [Panagopoulos Konstantinos](https://taxinfo.gr).
 It is designed to work on the basis of a specific format of excel files that you can find in a folder named "excel_files".
 This folder contains the generated excel file as well.
 Both weekly timesheet excel files and the generated excel file are written in greek.